Ocean 115 - Introduction to Oceanography » Summer 2019 » Quiz 1

 B. Continental crust is denser than oceanic crust.

-C. Continental crust is thinner than oceanic crust.
+C. Continental crust is both less dense and thinner than oceanic crust.

-D. Continental crust is less dense than oceanic crust.
+D. Continental crust is thinner than oceanic crust.

 Question #53